Let’s end galactic unemployment

 Before we went out in the field, we needed to know more about the needs of our client and set the scope of the project.
 What were their hopes and goals for the interviews?
 What did they want to ask their users?
 Having an interview-guide co-creation workshop together was a great way to discover this and get started on the project.

 Together with my co-designer, Pieter Overgoor, we planned and facilitated a 2-hour workshop with Novorésumé.
-The outcome of the workshop made us so much clearer on the goal and direction of the research, and also to get to know our client better, their business and target groups.
+The outcome of the workshop made us so much clearer on the goal and direction of the research, and also we got to know our client better, their business and target groups.

-After the workshop, we sat down at a coffee house nearby, to process the workshop while the insights were still fresh in our minds.
-We went through the post-its and pictures from the workshop and started to group them in a shared micro board.
+After the workshop, we processed the workshop while the insights were still fresh in our minds.
+We went through the post-its and pictures from the workshop and started to group them in a shared Miro board.
 This was the beginning and foundation of the 3 interview guides, that would help us reach our goal.

 The scope and goal of the project, interview areas and questions was found in collaboration.